elimashehu/elimashehu/README.md

 <h1 align="left">Hi 👋</h1>
- 🔭 I'm Elima, a Ph.D. candidate at Osnabruck University and MPMIS.
+ 🔭 I'm Elima, a postdoctoral researcher at Otto von Guericke University Magdeburg.
 My focus lies in solving polynomial systems and computing algebraic invariants using numerical and symbolic methods.

 - 🌱 I’m currently learning **msolve** - A Library for Solving Polynomial Systems
 - 📫 How to reach me **elimashehu@gmail.com**